arista-eosext/bgpvxlan/README.md

 bgpvxlan
 ========

-Use BGP Community Attribute to advertise VTEP Loopback addresses Using BGP Community Attribute to Advertise VTEPs for VXLAN with Head End Replication
+Use BGP Community Attribute to advertise VTEP Loopback addresses using BGP Community Attribute to Advertise VTEPs for VXLAN with Head End Replication

+##Author
+Jeremy Georges - Arista Networks jgeorges@arista.com

+##Description

 The purpose of this document and script is to outline the possibility of using BGP’s Community Attribute to mark a loopback address/prefix as a VTEP in a VXLAN network.